ccorbell/graphoire/README.md

 Some features of Graphoire rely on the **numpy** and **scipy** libraries - in particular, sparse matrix and linear-algebra features.

-### No drawing or visualization (yet)

-The Graphoire effort does not currently include graph drawing or visualization.

 ### *Not yet for production!*